arturo4004/Sonar_Scout.github.io/Progress_Updates.md

 - Updated BGM source to local game-folder file: sun-moon-spotidost.mp3.
 - Applied window FX immediately on mission switch in addition to per-frame updates.

--**All above changes are those implented using AI.
+# All above changes are those implented using AI.
 From now on I'll be writing updates by hand**